Stomach flat in morning, bloated by night: why

 What's normal and what's not

-- 1-4 cm increase in belly circumference morning to evening: normal.
+- A modest increase in belly circumference morning to evening: normal.

-- 5+ cm increase: more than physiological.
+- A large or rapidly worsening increase: more than expected.
 Worth investigating diet patterns.

 - Bloat that comes with pain: not normal.
 Possible IBS, FODMAP sensitivity, or other gut issue.